zherdvaleriy/trip/README.md

 ******

 ***
--  Best Hotels in New York City
+-  Best Hotels in New York City :us:

        1.The Mark
        2.Baccarat Hotel New York
        3.The St. Regis New York
 [See full ranking list :arrow_down_small:](https://travel.usnews.com/hotels/New_York_NY/)

- -  Best Things to Do in New York City
+ -  Best Things to Do in New York City :us:

         1. Central Park
         2. National September 11 Memorial & Museum